-Southern Reach—South San Francisco Bay

-The southern reach receives far less freshwater runoff and does not generally exhibit the type of estuarine circulation that occurs in the northern reach (The Bay Institute 1998).
-Salinity is characteristically high, often similar to nearshore ocean levels, but is generally homogeneous.
-The reach is characterized by a much higher residence time of water, and on average is flushed at about one-fourth the rate of the northern reach (The Bay Institute 1998).

-The South Bay supports a primarily marine fish assemblage owing to its saline water environment.
-Fish species include planktivorous topsmelt, jacksmelt, bay pipefish (Syngnathus leptorhynchus), brown rockfish (Sebastes auriculatus), surfperches, surf smelt (Hypomesus pretiosus), longfin smelt, diamond turbot, arrow goby (Clevelandia ios), and staghorn sculpin (The Bay Institute 1998).
-Anadromous salmonids produced in tributaries to the South Bay include steelhead and Chinook salmon.

 Habitat Conditions and Environmental Stressors in San Pablo and San Francisco Bay Area

-Environmental stressors for fish populations in San Francisco and San Pablo Bays include water and sediment quality, exposure to toxic substances, reduction in Delta outflows, legal and illegal harvest, food availability, reduction in seasonally‐inundated wetlands, wave and wake erosion, introduced nonnative plant and animal species, competition for food resources with non‐native fish and macroinvertebrates (e.g., filter feeding by the non‐native mollusks) (CALFED Bay-Delta Program 2000a; Armor et al. 2005;, Baxter et al. 2008).
+Environmental stressors for fish populations in San Francisco and San Pablo Bays include water and sediment quality, exposure to toxic substances, reduction in Delta outflows, legal and illegal harvest, food availability, reduction in seasonally‐inundated wetlands, wave and wake erosion, introduced nonnative plant and animal species, competition for food resources with non‐native fish and macroinvertebrates (e.g., filter feeding by the non‐native mollusks) (CALFED Bay-Delta Program 2000a; Armor et al. 2005; Baxter et al. 2008).

 Local Drainages

 Both Stone Corral and Funks Creeks have small watersheds originating in the eastside foothills of the Coast Range at elevations of 700 to 850 feet and flow intermittently, mostly in winter and early spring months.
-From their origins, both creeks flow through low foothills, across Antelope Valley (the location of the Sites Reservoir footprint), through a series of ridges, and onto the Sacramento Valley floor (Figure 1).
+From their origins, both creeks flow through low foothills, across Antelope Valley (the location of the Sites Reservoir footprint), through a series of ridges, and onto the Sacramento Valley floor (Figure 11-2).
 For much of their course on the valley floor, they are confined to narrow channels between berms along agricultural fields and road prisms.
 While the stream channels of these creeks are not actively managed, their straight channels and angular turns around agricultural fields and along roads indicate that they were modified from their natural channels at some point in the past.
-In the upper parts of the watersheds just below the dam locations, these streams are largely devoid of riparian cover due to cattle grazing activity (USBR and DWR 2008).
+In the upper parts of the watersheds just below the dam locations, these streams are largely devoid of riparian cover due to cattle grazing activity (Bureau of Reclamation and California Department of Water Resources 2008).
 In the lower reaches where the streams run through and around agricultural fields, riparian habitat is sparse and consists mostly of low shrubs, grasses, and occasional oak and cottonwood trees.

 Stone Corral Creek